 In order for the children to bring successful Inheritance Act claims they had to show:

-1) they fall within a category of eligible applications under section 1 of the Act
+1) they fell within a category of eligible applications under section 1 of the Act;

-3) having regard to the factors set out in section 3 of the 1975 Act, that an order for provision should be made for them.
+3) having regard to the factors set out in the Inheritance Act, an order for provision should be made for them.

-As infant children the court was also required to consider “the manner in which the applicant was being or in which he might expect to be educated or trained”.
-This was relevant to the claimants’ claim for provision for private school fees.
+As they were infant children the court was also required to consider their education, which was relevant to the claim for payment of private school fees.

 The financial provision claimed for the children

-The infant children sought a sum in excess of £848,000, whereas the wife valued the claim at just £254,000.
-The value of the claim and any award was to be largely determined by what, if anything, the children needed in respect of their housing needs, childcare costs and private education.
+The sum claimed for the children was in excess of £848,000, while the wife valued their claim at just £254,000.
+The value of the claim and any award was to be largely determined by what the children needed in respect of their housing needs, childcare costs and private education.

-The court said. “the fact that the children were born within or outside of a marriage is irrelevant.
-How he or she was treated by the deceased, however, may be relevant”.
+The court said that whether the children were born within or outside of a marriage is irrelevant, but indicated that how they were treated by their father, may be relevant.